Understanding Your TrainingPeaks.com Structured Workout Plan

 To export a workout, click on the workout in your TP.com calendar, then click on the button in the upper right, highlighted below.

-Depending on the workout and structured plan type, you will be offered to export the workout in multiple formats.
+The next step is to select the format you want the workout exported in.
+The options available to you will depend on the workout and structured plan type.
 After you’ve chosen a format, your web browser will download the structured workout file, which you will then import into your device per the instructions from TP.com and use during your workout.

 Syncing Daily Workouts Automatically To Your Device